How to Find the Best Commercial Mortgage Lenders

 Mortgage Loan Terms

 The first mortgage term to consider is, well, term.
 In this context, the term is the amount of time until the loan matures.
 On the maturation date (or sooner), the borrower pays off the mortgage loan and deed of trust is released.
 Typically, most commercial mortgage loans have a 5-year to 10-year term, though certainly some can be shorter or longer.
 To be clear, the amortization schedule specifies the monthly loan payments allocation between principal and interest.
 Most often in a commercial loan, the amortization schedule exceeds the loan term.
-And, a balloon payment will retire the loan.
+Finally, a balloon payment will retire the loan.

 Some commercial mortgage loans pack a prepayment penalty.
 For example, prepayments on a conduit loan may require defeasance or yield maintenance.
 Also, recourse loans require the borrower to pledge assets to collateralize the loan.
 Importantly, commercial mortgage loans are different from short-term to intermediate-term loans.
 Explicitly, these include construction loans, bridge loans and mini-perm loans.
-As we’ll see, a commercial loan broker handles all kinds commercial loans, not just mortgages.
+As we’ll see, a commercial loan broker handles all kinds of commercial loans, not just mortgages.

 Video: A Tutorial on the Types of Commercial Loans